Excelero/telegraf-plugin/README.md

 The current and initial version collects the following volume/device statistics from the NVMesh client Volumes:
 ### num_ops
-The number of IO requests from the kernel to the NVMesh volumes
+The number of IO requests from the kernel to the NVMesh volume

 ### size in_bytes
 Total size of all the ios in bytes.
 Size/num_ops will give you the average size of the io.